tmmosher/ser494_23fc_project/project_exploration.md

 Yes/No question indicating whether a participant had knowingly shared false information online
 #### Remainder
 Many of the other columns are specific to the authors' study of psychopathy and shizotypal behavior.
 Out of scope for this analysis.
+## Row Exploration (taken from misinfo_study1)
+### Row 576
+This row is interesting as it contains the oldest participant.
+Of course, all columns are filled (the study required every question be answered).
+He is quite conservative and has unknowingly shared false information.
+### Row 518
+This row similarly contains an elderly retired participant of similar age and political belief.
+He has similarly unknowingly shared misinformation online (wonder if that will be a pattern...)
 ## [Hashing Tool](https://emn178.github.io/online-tools/md5_checksum.html)